avovkdesign/basic/readme.txt

 == Changelog ==

 = 1.1.3 =
-* add: new option for opt-in include jQuery from Google CDN
 * fix: renamed main theme option prefix (from `theme_option_*` to `basic_theme_option_*`)
 * fix: some functions prefixed with `basic_`